Mary (programming language)

-Mary is a programming language designed and implemented by RUNIT at Trondheim, Norway in the 1970s.
-It borrowed many features from ALGOL 68 but was designed for systems programming (machine-oriented programming).
+Mary is a programming language designed and implemented by Mark Rain at RUNIT in Trondheim, Norway during the 1970s.
+It borrowed many features from ALGOL 68 but was designed for systems programming (machine-oriented programming), with a subset of operations being reserved for higher-level usage.

 An unusual feature of its syntax was that expressions were constructed using the conventional infix operators, but all of them had the same precedence and evaluation went from left to right unless there were brackets.
 Assignment had the destination on the right and assignment was considered just another operator.

 Similar to C, several language features appear to have existed to allow producing reasonably well optimised code, despite a quite primitive code generator in the compiler.
 These included operators similar to the += et alter in C and explicit register declarations for variables.